 Kentucky law allows for an award of Maintenance in a divorce when the spouse seeking maintenance can show that they 1) lack sufficient property to provide for reasonable needs and 2) is unable to support themselves appropriate employment or circumstances make it inappropriate for the caregiver to seek employment.
 If the Court finds those two things exist it uses several factors to determine the amount of maintenance to be paid and the length of time it is to be paid.

 The process can be paused by simply not litigating the divorce any further.
-You may also file an Agreed Order to hold the case for a period of time to let the judge (and other attorneys) know you are trying to reconcile.
-If the case is inactive for a period of time though, the Court may dismiss the action.
+If the case is inactive for a period of time the Court may dismiss the action.

 Custody has a different legal meaning than the way most people use in everyday language.
 In Kentucky there are three components to child related issues.
 Legal custody, the parenting plan, and child support.
 There is now a legal presumption that joint custody and an equal parenting schedule are in the child/children’s best interest.
 This is a presumption and can be overcome.
 Child related issues are very fact driven.